18F/ux-guide/PRODUCT_OWNER.md

 ## Objective C: Ensure the guide works as part of GSA’s content ecosystem
-- Work with outreach to ensure content and site get all necesary approvals
+- Work with outreach to ensure content and site get all necessary approvals
 - Ensure site is on brand
 - Meet with the product owner for 18F’s Methods as needed to ensure mutually supportive content
 - Work with the co-leads of the TTS Research Guild to facilitate annual updates to GSA’s Privacy Impact Assessment for Design Research